elokapina/bubo/README.md

 stored in it's database) will be checked on start-up and Bubo can be made to promote or demote users to their correct level, using the following rules:

-* Users marked as `admin` in the config will get power level 50
+* Users marked as `admin` in the config will get power level 50, if in the room
-* Users marked as `coordinator` in the config will get power level 50
+* Users marked as `coordinator` in the config will get power level 50, if in the room
 * Everybody else will get power level 0

 Bubo can be told to not demote or promote users in the config.
-By default it will promote but not demote.
+By default it will promote but not demote users in the room.
+Users not in the room who have too much power will always be demoted.

 Currently it's not possible to override this on a per room basis but is likely to come.